Connecting Research to Collaborative Online International Learning (COIL)

 IV.
 Award and Report

-- Each awardee is required to submit a report about the outcomes of research projects to the Office of Research by December 1, 2021.
+- Each awardee is required to submit a report about the outcomes of research projects to the Office of Research three months after the completion of the course but no later than September 1, 2024.